 Life Cycle Sustainability Assessment (LCSA) – Complete assessment of all Costs and Benefits, internal and external, related to a Product system.
-Divided in an LCC (covering the Internalised costs) and an LCA (covering the Externalities, monetarised or not).
-Any externalities “anticipated to be internalised in the decision-relevant future“ that are included in the LCC should not also included in the LCA, in order to avoid double-counting.
+Divided in an LCC (covering the Internalised costs and benefits) and an LCA (covering the Externalities, monetarised or not, i.e. covering the Impacts on the social, biophysical, and economic Environment that are not included/internalised in the price of the Products of the product system causing the impacts).
+Any externalities “anticipated to be internalised in the decision-relevant future“ that are included in the LCC should not also be included in the LCA, in order to avoid double-counting.

 Lifetime of a product – Period between the time of production and the time of initiating waste treatment of the product.

 Market activity – Activity representing a market for a specific Product, mixing similar intermediate product outputs from the supplying Transforming activities and providing the resulting Consumption mix to the transforming activities that consume this product as an input.

 Market share – That share of the Product outputs from a market which is supplied by an Activity, typically measured by its annual production volume relative to the total annual product output from the market.